Maddax10/Portfolio/README.md

 (optionnal)
 npm run preview
 ```
 All the prod files should be in the './dist/' folder.
+Put the "./dist/" folder inside the html folder of your apache2, or other web server

 ###### © 2025 Michon Maximilien.
 Tous droits réservés.